 The Treasury released the new I Bond and EE Bond rates today.
 New rates are announced on every first business day of May and November.
-The I Bond fixed rate increased 20 bps to 0.30%.
-As I had calculated three weeks ago, the I Bond inflation rate is 2.22%.
-This results in a composite I Bond rate of 2.52%.
-This is the highest the fixed rate has been since 2010.
+The I Bond fixed rate increased 20 bps to 0.50%.
+This is the highest the fixed rate has been since 2009.
+As I had calculated three weeks ago, the I Bond inflation rate is 2.32%.
+This results in a composite I Bond rate of 2.83%.

 I Bond Rates:

 Composite Rate: 2.83%